dart-lang/site-www/src/content/tools/doc-comment-references.md

 alias for such a parameter's enclosing function type.

 Type parameters can be referenced in a doc comment only when they are in scope.
-Therefore a type parameter of a method, top-level function, or type alias can only be referenced within a doc comment on that element, and a type parameter of a class, enum, extension, extension type, and mixin can only be referenced within a doc comment on that element or on one of its members.
+Therefore, a type parameter of a method, top-level function, or type alias can only be referenced within a doc comment on that element, and a type parameter of a class, enum, extension, extension type, and mixin can only be referenced within a doc comment on that element or on one of its members.